ElliottMetzler/the-manhattan-project/README.md

-From this output we can make a few interesting observations.
-First, the negative coefficient for number of ingredients can interpret it as follows: An additional ingredient leads to an expected decrease in 0.155 ounces of alcohol per dollar.
-This makes sense if we consider that the liquors showed very low negative correlations, so increasing an ingredient will lead to a non-alcoholic ingredient being added in most cases.
-This will result in a dilution of the total alcohol content.
-Since ingredients cost money, this will reduce the ounces of alcohol per dollar.
+From this output, we can make a few interesting observations.
+First, the negative coefficient for the number of ingredients can be interpreted as follows: An additional ingredient leads to an expected decrease in 0.155 ounces of alcohol per dollar.
+This result makes sense since the liquors showed very low negative correlations, so adding an ingredient will likely add a non-alcoholic ingredient in many cases.
+This addition will result in a dilution of the total alcohol content.
+Since ingredients cost money, this should reduce the ounces of alcohol per dollar.
 Next, we see a positive coefficient for ounces of alcohol.
 On average, an increase in one ounce of alcohol leads to an increase in 0.52 ounces of alcohol per dollar, ceteris paribus.
-This is the result of the cost of alcohol, which offsets the increase in ounces of alcohol per dollar in a way that prevents a one to one relationship.
+This may be the result of the cost of alcohol, which could offset the increase in ounces of alcohol per dollar in a way that prevents a one-to-one relationship.
 Lastly, we come to our independent variable of interest.
-Although it is statistically significant, the cofficient is very small.
-An one ounce increase will lead to an expected increase in ounces of alcohol per dollar of 0.037, holding all else fixed.
+Although it is statistically significant, the coefficient is minimal.
+A one-ounce increase in total volume will lead to an expected increase in ounces of alcohol per dollar of 0.037, holding all else fixed.
 So, we conclude that drinks of all sizes are created equal.
-No matter what cocktail size you prefer, you're going to get tipsy either way.
+However, this is under the assumption that there are the same amount of ingredients.

 ## Conclusion